The UO's leaders come from diverse backgrounds

 Michael Andreasen became vice president for university advancement in April 2013.
 He started at the university as vice president for development on July 1, 2010.
 Previously, he served as assistant dean and executive director for advancement at the Stephen M. Ross School of Business at the University of Michigan.
 He previously held development roles in major gifts and campaign leadership at the University of California, Santa Barbara, and the American Film Institute.
 He began his career in annual giving at the University of California, Irvine.
 Andreasen earned his Bachelor of Arts degree in political science from the University of California, Irvine.

-Interim Vice President for Research and Innovation
+Vice President for Finance and Administration and CFO

-Jamie Moffitt is the vniversity's vice president for finance and administration/chief financial officer.
+Jamie Moffitt is the university's vice president for finance and administration/chief financial officer.
 As vice president, Moffitt works with the broad university community to strengthen and further align central administrative and financial functions with the university's core mission of teaching, research and service.
 Moffitt was previously the executive senior associate athletic director for finance and administration from May 2010 to December 2011.
 Prior to that, she was the associate dean for finance and operations at the UO School of Law from 2003 to 2010.
 In both positions, she reorganized budgeting and financial reporting processes and managed human resources and infrastructure improvements.

 Rob Mullens oversees a 18-sport department with a $70 million budget.
 Before coming to Oregon, Mullens was deputy director of athletics at the University of Kentucky, managing day-to-day operations.
 A native of West Virginia, Mullens has a background in accounting and auditing, working at Ernst & Young before embarking on a career in athletics administration.
 He has a bachelor's degree in business administration and a master's degree in sports management from West Virginia University.